 There’s loads to choose from in the city.
 Even if you’re not shopping, one of Seville’s flea markets is something you should experience.
 They’re noisy, they’re chaos, but they’re so interesting, and it gives you a completely different look at the city.

 If you’re looking to visit a flea market, definitely have a little research before you head out.
 Check where you’re going and on what days, as these won’t happen everyday.
 And remember to stay safe with your belongings!
-In any city, flea markets can be a draw in for pick pockets, so remember to keep everything in your view.
+In any city, flea markets can be a draw in for pick pockets.
+So remember to keep everything in your view.

 Climb to the top of Las Setas for beautiful views